vguzy/Drupal-7_backend_task0/README.md

  (error message when required field is not set, or success message if submit was successful).

  When the form  is successfully submit it will CREATE a new node.
-Type of the node will be taken from the first field  (“  article  ” or “  page  ”), language will be  neutral  and t itle  of the node will be set from the value of Second field.
+Type of the node will be taken from the first field  (“  article  ” or “  page  ”), language will be neutral  and title  of the node will be set from the value of Second field.
 It will then show translatable success message “Node with [NID] was CREATED.”.
  Replace [NID] with real node id;